nexentaedge/nexentaedge.github.io/src/pending/FederatedNexentaEdge.md

 title: Federated NexentaEdge
 author: Caitlin Bestler
 ---
-Describing storage systems as being "federated" dates back to NAS storage, but really means the same thing for highly distributed object storage.
-Generally, users see the same objects no matter what site they are accessing, but accessing a 1 TB of data input on the other end of the continent an hour ago is going to be problematic unless there has been a heavy investment in dedicated bandwidth.
+Storage systems have been described as  "federated" dating back to NAS storage.
+The meaning for federated object storage is the same.
+Generally, users see the same objects/files no matter what site they are accessing, but reading 1 TB of data input on the other end of the continent an hour ago is going to be problematic unless there has been a heavy investment in dedicated bandwidth.

 The Federated NexentaEdge feature addresses multi-site/multi-cloud operations.
-It provides a single federation-wide namespace and eventual access to payload across clusters.
-Just how eventual that payload access is will depend on the speed of payload replication.
-Payload replication takes a back seat to metadata replication.
+It provides a single namespace and eventual access to payload across federated clusters.
+Just how eventual that payload access is will depend on the speed of the inter-cluster links provisioned.
+Assuming that cross-continental speeds will probably be limited Federated NexentaEdge prioritizes metadata transfer over payload.
 A user in Boston can know that there is a new 500 GB object that was input in San Diego more promptly than they can random access the full 500 GBs of payload.

 Each NexentaEdge cluster operates autonomously for the simple reason that vast distances and fast operations do not mix.
 Federated NexentaEdge allows each cluster to operate largely independently, and even allows them to be configured on their own.
 The SSD to HDD ratio can be different in each cluster, for example.
 There is no required uniformity for cluster size or replication counts either.